KI Foundation & Funds: Frequently asked questions

 What happens if my application is received too late?

 The system shuts down and the announcement is removed from the portal at 2.00 pm on the day of the deadline.
 In other words, it is impossible to submit an application too late.
+We recommend to start with your application in good time and don't wait to submit your application until the last day.

 What happens if my application is incomplete?